How can you support a service dog’s joints?

 Alternative therapies

 Another way to support your dog’s joints is to try physio or hydrotherapy.
-Physiotherapy involves exercises, massage, and stretches that specifically target the joints and muscles.
-The aim is to improve range of motion, stress levels, and joint stiffness.
+Physiotherapy involves exercises, massage and stretches that specifically target the joints and muscles.
+The aim is to help their range of motion, stress levels, and joint stiffness.

-Hydrotherapy involves dogs swimming or walking to improve fitness and mobility, as well as soothe stiff joints.
-The warm water takes the pressure off your dog’s joints and allows them to move easily and provides resistance to strengthen their muscles.
+Hydrotherapy involves dogs swimming or walking in water to promote fitness and mobility, as well as ease stiff joints.
+The water takes the pressure off your dog’s joints and allows them to move easily and provides resistance to strengthen their muscles.

-These therapies can be beneficial for service dogs, as they’re designed to strengthen muscles and soothe joints, meaning they’ll be able to work with you for longer!
+These therapies can be helpful for service dogs, as they’re designed to strengthen muscles and ease the load on joints, meaning they’ll be able to work with you for longer!

-Physio and hydrotherapy must be performed by a professional veterinary therapist.
+Physio and hydrotherapy must be performed under the care or supervision of a professional veterinary therapist.
 You may be given homework, but you must not perform these exercises without the guidance of a professional.

 At-home exercises

-There are many remedial exercises you can do with your service dog that aim to maintain their joint health.
+There are many remedial exercises you can do with your service dog that help support their joint health.
 These exercises are often given as ‘homework’ after physiotherapy sessions to continue care at home.

-You shouldn’t perform remedial exercises without guidance from a veterinary physiotherapist first, as you may end up doing more harm than good.
+You shouldn’t perform remedial exercises without guidance from a veterinary physiotherapist first.

 Learn more about at-home exercises for your dog’s joints here.